jaypipes/articles/db/uuid-vs-integer.md

 When it comes to the performance of any particular query, it's important to consider the query in the context of the application in which it runs.
-That's why this article uses two archetypal applications in order to illustrate real-world application query patterns.
+That's why this article uses an archetypal point-of-sale application in order to illustrate real-world application query patterns.
+Instead of relying on synthetic tables that don't represent actual data access patterns, we'll examine queries that would actually be run against a real application and examine the impact of using UUIDs versus integer columns has on these queries.

-We aim to answer a series of questions about the impact of using UUIDs versus integer columns in the underlying database schema.
-These questions will examine differences in read and write query performance as well as implications to scale-out and partitioning.

-### Brick and mortar store application

-I've tried as much as possible to do the comparison tests and benchmarks in this article against a database schema that represents a more realistic application than one used by more synthetic benchmarks done to date.

 To explore all the data access patterns I wanted to explore, I created a "brick-and-mortar" store point-of-sale application.
 This application is all